julzaza/wildwitchherbs/_posts/2025-07-01-witchy-herbalism-101.md

 ### Why Witchy Herbalism Matters

-Herbs are tools.
-Like knives or fire.
+**Herbs are tools.
+Like knives or fire**.
 They can heal or hurt.
 They carry specific properties, histories, and uses that go beyond fairy tales.
 Learning about them means respecting their power—and knowing how to work with them safely and effectively.

 ---